 Advanced Product Pricing

-The first step you need to do is to go to: Product > Product X (the item you wish to set a rule for).
-Next, go to: Product Data > Dynamic Pricing and select Add Pricing Group.
+The first step you need to do is to go to: Product > Product X (the item you would like to set a rule for).
+Then, you can go to: Product Data > Dynamic Pricing and select Add Pricing Group.
 Finally, you need to set out the conditions for the rules.

 - Quantities based on:

 - Item Quantity: Quantities will be tallied in view of the Product ID.
-On the off chance that the item is a variable type product, this option will utilize every variation that has been added to the cart to ascertain the total quantities and will apply the price change in accordance with all variations.
+On the off chance that the item is a variable type product, this option will utilize every variation which has been added to the cart to determine the total quantities and apply the price change in accordance with all variations.

-- Variation Quantity: Quantities are tallied based on the Variation ID.
-The price change is applied to the particular variation in the cart.
+- Variation Quantity: Quantities are recorded based on the Variation ID.
+The price modification is applied to the particular variation in the cart.

 - Cart Line Item Quantity: Quantities depend on the individual cart item.
-This is helpful when you are using Product Add-ons or Gravity Forms to permit additional information to be added to the cart need to apply discounts to particular line items in the cart.
+This is helpful when you are using Product Add-ons or Gravity Forms to allow additional information to be added to the cart and apply discounts to particular line items in the cart.

-- Quantity of Category: Selecting this option gives you the capacity to choose categories to use to fabricate the price adjustment.
-This is helpful in the event that you want to give a particular product a discount when X number of items from a category have been included in the cart.
+- Quantity of Category: This option gives you the ability to choose categories you can use to set the price adjustment.
+This is helpful in the event that you want to give a particular product a discount when X number of items from a certain category have been added to cart.

 - Rule Processing Mode: “Bulk” will apply the rule on all products, ‘Special Offer’ will apply it to a predefined sum.